20 Most Beautiful Villages in Switzerland That Will Melt Your Heart

 Some of the most beautiful towns in Switzerland (on our list below) offer incredible views, fascinating historic buildings, cathedrals, and museums.

-Knowing which of these villages to include in your trip can be overwhelming, so our list of the 20 most beautiful villages to visit in Switzerland will help you decide where to go to get the most out of your Swiss vacation.
+Here is our list of the 20 most beautiful villages to visit in Switzerland will help you decide where to go to get the most out of your Swiss vacation.

 20 Most Beautiful Villages in Switzerland to Visit